 Trezor gives you the convenience to manage each wallet through the software they provide with their wallets.
 You can choose between a cross-browser soft package and chrome extension, to help you manage the wallet on your computer.
 Trezor wallet is also in partnership with MyEtherWallet to help manage ether and ERC20 tokens.

 What devices is Trezor compatible with?

-Trezor works with Windows, Mac and Linux operating systems.
+Trezor wallets work with Windows, Mac and Linux operating systems.
 This ensures that you access the device, irrespective of the computer you are on.

 Trezor offers good customer support through its ticketing system.
 All you have to do is fill an online form and submit it to the support team.
-However, Trezor encourages that you look at their FAQ and user manual in case you encounter low-level issues that may be already detailed.
+However, you are encouraged to look at the FAQ and user manual in case you encounter low-level issues that may be already detailed.
 Additionally, Trezor also offers a troubleshooter tool that you can use to fix common issues.
 If this does not help, then it reroutes you to the contact form where you can detail your issue further and submit as a ticket to the support team.